geeknoid/frozen-collections/README.md

 As part of creating a frozen collection, analysis is performed over the data that the collection will hold to determine the best layout and algorithm to use to deliver optimal performance.
-Depending on the situation, sometimes the analysis is done at compile-time whereas in other cases it is done at runtime when the collection is initialized.
+Depending on the situation, sometimes the analysis is done at compile-time, whereas in other cases it is done at runtime when the collection is initialized.
 This analysis can take some time, but the value in spending this time up front is that the collections provide faster read-time performance.

 Frozen maps are only partially immutable.
 The keys associated with a frozen map are determined at creation time and cannot change, but the values can be updated at will if you have a mutable reference to the map.
-Frozen sets however are completely immutable and so never change after creation.
+Frozen sets, however, are completely immutable and so never change after creation.

 See [BENCHMARKS.md](./BENCHMARKS.md) for current benchmark numbers.